cuinixam/SPLed/src/power_button/doc/index.rst

 Function Description
 --------------------

-.. c:function:: void keyboardInterface(void)
+.. c:function:: void powerButton(void)

-.. spec:: Monitor TARGET_KEY
+.. spec:: Monitor POWER_BUTTON_KEY
    :id: SWDD_KI-001
    :integrity: B

-    The function should be called periodically to detect state changes of the TARGET_KEY.
+    The function should be called periodically to detect state changes of the POWER_BUTTON_KEY.

 .. spec:: Key Pressed Event
    :id: SWDD_KI-002
    :integrity: C

-    If the TARGET_KEY was just pressed, RteSetPowerKeyPressed will be called with TRUE.
+    If the POWER_BUTTON_KEY was just pressed, RteSetPowerKeyPressed will be called with TRUE.

 .. spec:: Key Released Event
    :id: SWDD_KI-003
    :integrity: C

-    If the TARGET_KEY was just released or remains pressed, RteSetPowerKeyPressed will be called with FALSE.
+    If the POWER_BUTTON_KEY was just released or remains pressed, RteSetPowerKeyPressed will be called with FALSE.

 Function Flow